johannesschobel/fractal-typescript/README.md

 * Build source code running `tsc`command
 * Open project where you want to use fractal-typescript
 * Install local version of fractal-typescript using `npm i {path to project}`
-* Start using fractal-typescript as classical import+
+* Start using fractal-typescript as classical import

 ## Usage
 * Fractal-typescript can be used similar to its php equivalent